FlexyTools/Flexy.AssetRefs/Documentation.md

 - **RunOnBuildPreprocess** - it will launch this pipeline as PreBuild step (only if it first task)
 - Few Tasks that collects refs to objects
-  - **AddRefsDirect** - add references to objects directly (how it useful later in doc)
+  - **AddRefsDirect** - add references to objects directly (how it useful - later in doc)
-  - **AddRefsFromDirectory** - with this you can collect all sprites form directory with subdirectories
+  - **AddRefsFromDirectory** - will collect all assets of chosen type (sprite,prefab...) form directory with subdirectories
 - **ResourcesPopulateRefs** - will make collected refs available for loading in runtime (without touching source assets)

 With **correct** pipeline your refs will work in editor and in build seamlessly!